WuOmicsLab/ReProMSig/README.md

 <b>Note</b>: The RData file and Reporting html file in the <b>upload</b> sub-directory are the main output files that could be uploaded to "My signature" module of [ReProMSig web server](https://omics.bjcancer.org/prognosis/) for sharing.

 ## Script details
-`repromsig.sh` utilizes multiple scripts to perform data processing, extracting, modeling and reporting, see below for details:
+`repromsig.sh` utilizes multiple scripts to perform data processing, extracting, modeling and reporting, as shown below:

 Script |Description
 :-|:-